zoemaj/DCA/README.md

 Arguments needed by the main :
 * model_name : name of the file containing the saved model from model.py.
 For number_models=1 write the path of the model, for number_models>1 write the path of the model without the numbers.
 As instance if you have model_test_1, model_test_2 you juste need to write model_test
-* L : length of the sequences (second dimension of the preprocessed MSA)
-* K : number of categories for the residues (21 if no considering class, 29 in general if considering class)
 * number_models : if =1, we have only one model, if >1 we can have an average on the couplings or an average on the couplings and frobenius. **Default=1**
 * type average : if number_models=1 this is neglected.
 Otherwise it specifies the kind of average ("average_couplings" or "average_couplings_frob"). **Default='average_couplings'**